CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     "magazine_well": "0 ml",          // Amount of space you can put items in the pocket before it starts expanding.
 Only works if rigid = false.
     "watertight": false,              // Default false.
 If true, can contain liquid.
     "airtight": false,                // Default false.
 If true, can contain gas.
+    "ablative": false,                 // Default false.
+If true, this item holds a single ablative plate.
+Make sure to include a flag_restriction on the type of plate that can be added.
     "holster": false,                 // Default false.
 If true, only one stack of items can be placed inside this pocket, or one item if that item is not count_by_charges.
     "open_container": false,          // Default false.
 If true, the contents of this pocket will spill if this item is placed into another item.
     "fire_protection": false,         // Default false.
 If true, the pocket protects the contained items from exploding if tossed into a fire.